 There are two Equinox every year when the sun shines directly on the equator one is Spring Equinox and the other is Autumn Equinox.
 Spring Equinox occurs around 20 March and Autumn Equinox around 23 September in the Northern Hemisphere.

 The date actually varies by one or two days as Autumn Equinox ranges from September 21 to September 24.
 It is the time when day and night are of equal duration and after Autumn Equinox the day will start getting shorter, and the night long.

 Leaves start to change color

-It is the arrival of fall when the day start getting shorter the green leaves on trees start changing color due to temperature and weather condition.
+It is the arrival of fall when the day starts getting shorter the green leaves on trees start changing color due to temperature and weather conditions.
 It is time to go out with your camera and capture the beauty of nature.

 Stonehenge Autumn Equinox